Lauryn-Owens/Front-End-Practice-Exercises/README.md

 # Front-End-Practice-Exercises
-Repository contains problem solving frontend web development exercises.
-Most of the projects are from https://www.frontendmentor.io/challenges.
+This repository contains branches of my completed practice frontend exercises. *** Check out the other branches. *** Most of the projects are from https://www.frontendmentor.io/challenges.